-Southwest Michigan, the beautiful transitions from deep green leaves to brilliant yellows, oranges, reds and browns typically begin in mid September and peak the first two weeks of October.
+Southwest Michigan,the beautiful transitions from deep green leaves to brilliant yellows, orange and reds, typically begin in mid-September and peak the first two weeks of October.
 Companioned with our gorgeous autumn sunsets along our Lake Michigan shore, you are never far from breathtaking views from dawn to dusk.
-Take a day, a weekend or week to welcome this colorful season by following these three favorite routes.
+Take a day, a weekend or a week to welcome this colorful season by following these three favorite routes.
+If you want additional color tour suggestions in Berrien, Cass and Van Buren Counties, just ask!

 As you head north on Blue Star Highway, don't hesitate to duck in to visit any of the resort towns along this dune-lined stretch of Lake Michigan.
 You'll find places to go antiquing, shopping or beach hiking.
 However, plan to catch a late lunch in St. Joseph.
-The walkable downtown is steps away from riverfront parks, tree-lined bluffs and Lake Michigan public beaches.
+The walkable downtown is steps away from riverfront parks, a tree-lined bluff and Lake Michigan public beaches.
 It offers an eclectic selection of shops, restaurants, wineries and craft breweries.
-Visit art galleries, children's museums, historical sites, one of the nation's most picturesque lighthouses and a magnificent carousel (open year round).
+Visit art galleries, children's museums, historical sites, one of the nation's most picturesque lighthouses and a magnificent carousel (open year-round).

 This quaint port town offers a century-old lighthouse, shops, restaurants and large expanses of public beaches.
 Come kick your feet through the rustling fallen leaves, tour art galleries along the coast, shop and treat yourself to an ice cream cone.